Johnny8982/printf/README.md

-# printf\nA repo created to collaboration on git
+# printf repo created to collaboration on git
 Collaborator: Peace Eromonsele